citizenspress/osbcu/content/english/news/day-two-of-mediation-complete.md

 We will return to the table tomorrow morning and will provide additional updates as they become available.

-Please join us on this Saturday at 11:30 am for our "Hands Of Our Rights" Protest at Toronto Congress Centre, 650 Dixon Rd, Etobicoke.
+Please join us on this Saturday at 11:30 am for our "Hands Off Our Rights" Protest at Toronto Congress Centre, 650 Dixon Rd, Etobicoke.